Tennessee vs. Virginia: Odds, spread, over/under - September 2

 Tennessee vs. Virginia Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup on different sportsbooks.
+See the odds, spread and over/under for this matchup at multiple sportsbooks.

 |Favorite